matomo-org/developer-documentation/docs/master/Piwik/Date.md

 ### `getTimestampUTC()` <a name="getTimestampUTC"></a>

-Returns the Unix timestamp of the date in UTC
+Returns the Unix timestamp of the date in UTC.

 #### Signature